Get all the latest data for Latvia

 Are properties selling above or below asking in Latvia in 2026?

-As of early 2026, most residential properties in Latvia sell at roughly 94% to 100% of their asking price, meaning buyers typically negotiate a small discount of around 3% to 6% off the listed price.
+As of 2026, most residential properties in Latvia sell for about 93% to 97% of asking price, which means the typical buyer still negotiates a 3% to 7% discount.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Latvia.